morwin10/LaravelAngular/README.md

 # LaravelAngular v1.1
-Web Store build on Laravel and Angular
+Web Store build with Laravel and Angular

 ## Demo
 http://laravelangular.esy.es

-## Install
+## Installation

 1. Clone or download the project
-2. Run `composer install` command, on the directory project
+2. Run `composer install`, on the root directory project
-3. Import the **LaravelAngular_v1.1.sql** file, to mysql server ( It's possible by phpmyadmin )
+3. Import the **LaravelAngular_v1.1.sql** file to mysql server ( by phpmyadmin for example )